ansys/ansys-tools-visualization-interface/doc/source/user_guide/index.rst

 Another use case of the default plotter is to visualize PyAnsys custom objects.
 The only requirement is that the custom object must have a method that returns a PyVista mesh, as well as a method that exposes a `name` or `id` attribute of your object.
-To expose custom object, a `MeshObjectPlot` instance will be used.
+To expose custom object, a `MeshObjectPlot` instance is used.
 This class relates PyVista meshes with any object.

 The following example shows how to use the default plotter to visualize a PyAnsys custom object.